 The Palacio Nacional da Pena

 Only 400 meters away from the Castelo dos Mouros, the Palacio Nacional da Pena is one of the most beautiful palaces in Europe according to many.
-Lively colours of the palace constitute a picturesque beauty side to side with the green of the surrounding forests.
-Inside of the palace is equally beautiful.
+Lively colors of the palace constitute a picturesque beauty side to side with the green of the surrounding forests.
+The inside of the palace is equally beautiful.

 The Palacio Nacional de Sintra